pyrrhamide/mission-website/README.md

 # A talking toucan
 A little website building experience, using blogdown on R to create the site, and Netlify to deploy it.
-I'm using the [Academic](https://academic-demo.netlify.app/) theme.
+I'm using the [Academic](https://academic-demo.netlify.app/) template, as well as [Alison Hill's theme and font](https://github.com/rbind/apreshill) because it's pretty and I have no inspiration.

-Based mainly on Alison Hill's [blogpost](https://alison.rbind.io/post/new-year-new-blogdown/) and on [*blogdown: Creating Websites with R Markdown*](https://bookdown.org/yihui/blogdown/) by Yihui Xie, Amber Thomas and Alison Hill.
+I mainly followed Alison Hill's [blogpost](https://alison.rbind.io/post/new-year-new-blogdown/) and looked a bit at [*blogdown: Creating Websites with R Markdown*](https://bookdown.org/yihui/blogdown/) by Yihui Xie, Amber Thomas and Alison Hill.

 What do I have planned ?

-- [ ] changing the favicon.
+- [x] changing the favicon.
 - [ ] updating my experience.
 - [ ] cleaning out the rest of the templates.
-- [ ] doing my own CSS theme!
+- [x] doing my own CSS theme! (kiiiinda did it)
+- [ ] creating landing pages to alleviate my homepage.
 - [ ] writing stuff 😬